-In the event of unplanned absences due to illness or emergency, students, not parents, are still responsible for contacting the instructor and completing assignments on time or before.
+In the event of unplanned absences due to illness or emergency, students, not parents are responsible for contacting the instructor before class and completing assignments on time.
+Failure to do so will result in a grade of zero for any assignments/quizzes during the class period.
 On time is when the class is in session.
-For school-sanctioned absences, students must contact the instructor and must submit work on or before the due date.
+For school-sanctioned absences, students must contact the instructor and submit work on or before the due date.
 The due date is during the scheduled class period.
 This is a college course for which you are receiving double credit; late work will earn a grade of zero.
 Attendance is critical to success in the course.
 Sleeping in class will count as an absence...sleepers will be moved to local credit English.
-Four absences per semester are allowed but NOT recommended.
-Upon your fifth absence (except in cases of documented extreme circumstances as determined by the professor), you will be withdrawn from the course with a grade of X or F. If you are withdrawn from the course, you are financially responsible for the course tuition and fees.
-"Whenever absences become excessive (for ANY reason), and, in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course" (SPC General Catalog).
+Four absences per semester are allowed but NOT recommended (this is greater than the 300 minutes of class time determined by the SPC English Department as the cut off for dropping a student).
+Upon your fifth absence (except in cases of documented mitigating circumstances as determined by the professor as acceptable), you will be withdrawn from the course with a grade of X or F. If you are withdrawn from the course, you are financially responsible for paying the course tuition and fees.
+"Whenever absences become excessive (for ANY reason), and, in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course" (SPC General Catalog 20).